 What happens at a Skill Builders meeting?

-Members learn how to do meeting tasks, such as how to be a Vote Counter, Timekeeper, Evaluator, MC, etc., through a combination of reviewing their club member handbook, training videos, and practice activities in the club.
+Meetings follow the same basic format each time.
+Warm up activity, impromptu speaking opportunities, prepared speeches, snack break, and evaluations.
+The members are pre-assigned to a specific role at the meeting (these rotate from meeting to meeting).
+A member might be assigned to be the Timekeeper, Vote Counter, a Speaker, an Evaluator, or the MC, for example.
+Members learn how to do these roles through a combination of reviewing their member handbook (see sample pages here), training videos, and practice activities in the club.
 Of course, the club chairperson (the adult supervisor of the club) provides help where needed, as well as the parent or aide.

 While many children in the club develop a readiness for a regular Speakers League club, and eventually transfer, some members remain with Skill Builders, because it remains the best fit for them.